 Step back, compartmentalise and be objective

 Looking to the future, Jamie contemplates the rise of alternative dispute resolution (ADR): “ADR is something that’s going to become more prevalent and future students will have training in it, which is something that I didn’t necessarily have.
-ADR is fantastic because it gives you various methods of sorting matters out without going to court – and that’s far better for the family.”
+ADR is fantastic because it opens up various other options for sorting matters out, without extensive litigation – and generally that’s far better for the family.”
 Technological advancements will also introduce new challenges, but Jamie recognises that “the profession will adapt and focus on where value can be added for a client in terms of expertise”.

 Commenting on the main strengths needed to be a top solicitor practising family law, Jamie says “empathy is one of the main ones, but you also need to be able to judge the situation, stand back and strategise, and in doing so put into practice the traits that solicitors generally have as well – good communication, organisation and teamwork skills.
 That’s why clients are coming to you – they’re not coming to you for counselling”.
 Finally, “you need to be committed to the job – it can be very stressful at times because you’re taking on a lot, but you need to do the best for your clients.
 I have to say that I am one of the few of my peers who went into law and actually still practises and I think the fact that family law is so unique, varied and rewarding plays a large part in that”.